andrewdyer/slim3-session-middleware/README.md

 # Slim3 Session Middleware

-Simple middleware for Slim 3, which allows managing PHP built-in sessions and includes a Helper class to help you with the $_SESSION superglobal.
+Simple middleware for the Slim Framework, which starts and allows managing of PHP built-in sessions.
+Also included is a useful Helper class.

 ## License

 Licensed under MIT.
 Totally free for private or commercial projects.

-## Requirements

 ## Installation